-Join the FAO Sustainable Livestock Technical Network, the Animal Production and Health Division and the International Feed Industry Federation (IFIF) to hear about the newly launched manual Good Practices for the Feed Sector and why feed safety is a key element in the sustainable production of food of animal origin and a necessity for food safety and animal health and welfare.
+The FAO Sustainable Livestock Technical Network, the Animal Production and Health Division and the International Feed Industry Federation (IFIF) held a webinar on 05 February 2021 about the newly launched manual Good Practices for the Feed Sector and why feed safety is a key element in the sustainable production of food of animal origin and a necessity for food safety and animal health and welfare.

 Rapidly growing consumption of food of animal origin, especially in many emerging economies, has been associated with an increased use of animal feed and represents a daunting challenge in some production environments.
 The challenge has not only been to meet the growing demand for feed, but also to ensure its safety.
 Feed safety is a key element in the sustainable production of food of animal origin: it is a prerequisite for food safety and human health, as well as a necessity for animal health and welfare; it is a component of access to trade, income generation and economic sustainability.
 In fact, feed is an integral part of the food chain and its safety has been recognized as a shared value and a shared responsibility.